TEMPLE578/ObsidianGitSync/English.md

 Questions to ask when you analyze texts

 1. What type of text is it?(Source and content)
-2. What is the aim or p
+2. What is the aim or purpose of the author?
+Wha